 C. M. Lucas, PhD—professional development practices, leadership theories, partnerships

-M. Maaka, PhD—indigenous education, language and literacy in education, multicultural education
+M. Maaka, PhD—indigenous education, language and cognition, research methodologies, politics in education

 J. K. Maeda, PhD—physical education, elementary and adapted physical education pedagogy, and professional development, applied behavior analysis